Short description of Individual Emission Rights for Flying (IERF)

 Of course, there are problems associated with IERF, due to its complexity and the variety of interests involved.
 For instance:

-• Evasive behavior, for example by train to Brussels, or by plane to Reykjavik, and from there with a ticket without IERF to another destination further away.
+- Evasive behavior, for example: by car or train to Brussels, or by plane to Reykjavik, and from there with a ticket without IERF to another destination further away.

 Empirical evidence for IERF